tasoskalogero/BlackboxChain/README.md

 ##### Get the result
 The result is encrypted with a one-time password, and the password is encrypted with the user's public key.

-To get the computation output, from the top menu, click `Results` tab and then:
+To get the computation output, from the top menu, click `Results` and then:

 1) Run `getResult.sh` (helper_scripts) and give the displayed IPFS addresses